cavo789/docker_xdebug/readme.md

 ## Start a debugging session

 1. Open Visual Studio Code and open the project (in a console, just run `code .` to do this),
-2. Make sure you've installed the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) vscode addon of **Felix Becker** (note: you don't need to have that extension if you'll work remotly, see below),
+2. Make sure you've installed the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) vscode addon of **Felix Becker** (note: you don't need to have that extension if you'll work remotely, see below),
 3. Open the `src/index.php` file,
 4. Navigate and add a breakpoint one the line with the `$name = $_REQUEST['name'] ...` (click somewhere on that line and press <kbd>F9</kbd>. you'll see a red bullet in the left margin like illustrated below)